Constructing elliptic curves over finite fields with prescribed torsion: Computing the ``raw form" of

-\section{Computing the raw form of $X_1(N)$}
+\section{Computing the ``raw form" of $X_1(N)$}

-Following Reichert \cite{Reichert:NontrivialTorsion}, we summarize the method to obtain a plane model for $X_1(N)$ in the form $F(r,s)=0$.\footnote{Reichert uses auxiliary variables $m=s(1-r)/(1-s)$ and $t=(r-s)/(1-s)$.
-We find it preferable to work directly with $r$ and $s$.} The equation $E(b,c)$ in (\ref{equation:KubertCurve}) is the Tate normal form of an elliptic curve (called a Kubert curve in \cite{Atkin:ECMCurves}).
-Any elliptic curve containing a point of order greater than 3 can be put in this form (see V.5 of \cite{Knapp:EllipticCurves}).
+Following \cite{Reichert:NontrivialTorsion}, we give a method to compute a defining equation $F_N(r,s)=0$ for $Y_1(N)$ that Reichert calls the ``raw form" of $X_1(N)$.\footnote{Reichert also uses auxiliary variables $m=s(1-r)/(1-s)$ and $t=(r-s)/(1-s)$.
+We work directly with $r$ and $s$ throughout.} The equation $E(b,c)$ is the Tate normal form of an elliptic curve (called a Kubert curve in \cite{Atkin:ECMCurves}).
+Any elliptic curve with a point of order greater than $3$ can be put in this form \cite[\S V.5]{Knapp:EllipticCurves}.
 The discriminant of $E(b,c)$ is